Localization of quantum walk with classical randomness: Comparison between manual methods and supervised machine learning: Introduction

-To demonstrate the universal behavior of the localization of QW with classical randomness, we introduce three types of classical probabilities, one discrete and the other two continuous, into the rotation and translation operators of the QW.
+To analyze the scaling behavior of the localization of QW with classical randomness, we introduce three types of classical probabilities, one discrete and the other two continuous, into the rotation and translation operators of the QW.
 We first use physical quantities, including the patterns of probability distribution, moment of inertia (MoI), and inverse participation ratio (IPR), to manually locate the critical point.
-We then test the hypothesis that the labor- and time- demanding task of determining the scaling behavior of the localization length can be handled automatically by supervised machine learning, such as the SVM and MLP NN.
-We will show that while the SVM and NN can differentiate the localized and delocalized regimes, both methods underestimate the exponent of the localization length from both methods.
-Therefore, QW with classical randomness provides an example with both quantum and classical probabilities that is challenging to the popular supervised machine learning methods.
+We then test the hypothesis that the labor- and time- demanding task of determining the scaling behavior of the localization can be handled automatically by supervised machine learning.
+We will show that the analyses by the machine learning methods can differentiate the localized and delocalized regimes and exhibit scaling behavior.
+For QW with discrete random rotation, the machine learning methods produce exponents close to those from the manual methods.
+However, for QW with continuous random rotation, the machine-learning methods tend to under-estimate the exponents.
+In the case of QW with random translation, the NN-based methods exhibit more significant deviation in determining the exponent of the localization, possibly due to the more complicated structures of the probability distributions in the transition regime.
+Therefore, QW with classical randomness provides an example with both quantum and classical probabilities that is challenging to available supervised machine learning methods.

 The rest of the paper is organized as follows.
 Sec.~\ref{sec:Theory} briefly reviews discrete-time quantum walk and introduces three types of classical randomness through the rotation or translation operators.
-Sec.~\ref{sec:Localization} presents the localization transition and documents the three manual and two machine-learning methods for analyzing the transition.
-Sec.~\ref{sec:Comparison} compares the results from the manual and machine-learning methods and shows the machine-learning methods tend to under-estimate the exponent of the localization length.
-We also compare the localization to the Anderson localization and discuss implications for experimental or theoretical research.
+Sec.~\ref{sec:Localization} presents the localization transition and documents the three manual and three machine-learning methods for analyzing the transition.
+Sec.~\ref{sec:Comparison} compares the results from the manual and machine-learning methods and shows where the exponents of the localization transition from machine-learning methods agree or disagree with the manual methods.
+We also mention the Anderson localization and discuss implications for experimental or theoretical research.
 Finally, Sec.~\ref{sec:Conclusion} concludes our work.